Noem’s daughter says she’s quitting real estate business

 The governor’s office referred a request for comment to the Department of Labor and Regulation.
 The department in turn released a letter from Hultman to lawmakers that blamed the AP for giving “the impression I testified at the hearing that there was an agreement in place with Ms. Peters before the hearing.”

 The AP has not reported that Hultman said the agreement was signed before the meeting.
-She told lawmakers in October that state regulators had worked out an agreement with Peters to seek further education and resubmit work samples to be reviewed for compliance with federal standards.
+She told lawmakers in October that state regulators had worked out an agreement to allow Peters to seek further education and resubmit work samples to be reviewed for compliance with federal standards.

 Hultman also told lawmakers she assumed that the former director of the Appraiser Certification Program, Sherry Bren, was part of the discussion to give Peters another opportunity to win her license.